Associate Professor Cherry Koh

 Associate Professor Sharon Carey

-Sharon has clinical expertise in the area of nutrition and gastroenterology, including advanced GI surgery and intestinal failure.
+A/Prof Carey has clinical expertise in the area of nutrition and gastroenterology, including advanced GI surgery and intestinal failure.
 She completed her PhD in 2014 at the Surgical Outcomes Research Centre (SOuRCe), and now holds an Associate Professor position at The University of Sydney, including the supervision of PhD students.
-Sharon is currently involved in a number of strategic committees including as the current President of the Australasian Society for Parenteral and Enteral Nutrition (AuSPEN); Co-Chair of the NSW Agency for Clinical Innovation Home Enteral Nutrition Network and a selection committee member for the NSW Churchill Fellowship program.
+A/Prof Carey is currently involved in a number of strategic committees including as the current President of the Australasian Society for Parenteral and Enteral Nutrition (AuSPEN); Co-Chair of the NSW Agency for Clinical Innovation Home Enteral Nutrition Network and a selection committee member for the NSW Churchill Fellowship program.

-Sharon’s research skills range from reviews, to quantitative and qualitative methodologies, and has published over 60 articles.
+A/Prof Carey’s research skills range from reviews, to quantitative and qualitative methodologies, and has published over 60 articles.
 Her areas of expertise include multidisciplinary research with a strong translational research background.
-Sharon currently holds an MRFF Translating Research Into Practice Fellowship, and has completed a Specialist Certificate in Implementation Science at University of Melbourne.
-Sharon also has a strong focus on patient-centred research, including patient-reported outcomes, and consumer involvement.
+A/Prof Carey currently holds an MRFF Translating Research Into Practice Fellowship, and has completed a Specialist Certificate in Implementation Science at University of Melbourne.
+A/Prof Carey also has a strong focus on patient-centred research, including patient-reported outcomes, and consumer involvement.
 She has completed a Graduate Certificate in Consumer Engagement.

 Associate Professor Charbel Sandroussi